aswatisrl/vidi-mqtt-driver/docs/installation.md

 Before launching Docker Compose for the first time, it is necessary to edit the configuration.
 Open the file `compose.yaml` with a text editor and edit the following:

 #### Service `mysql`
 - Replace `<MYSQL_ROOT_PASSWORD>` with a strong password.
 Please use lowercase and uppercase letters, numbers and special characters.
-Avoid the `=` character as it is not allowed for passing environment variables.

 #### Service `vernemq`
 According to the default configuration, the VerneMQ MQTT broker is started with the `ALLOW_ANONYMOUS` flag, meaning that the broker is accepting connections from anonymous clients.
 It's possible to disable the anonymous login by editing the line to `DOCKER_VERNEMQ_ALLOW_ANONYMOUS=off`